Melchtal OW 24

 Participants

-You can make friends from all over the globe in this multicultural community.
-However, the success of the camp also depends on your cooperation and independent completion of daily tasks such as washing dishes, tidying up, cleaning the bathroom, etc.
+In this intercultural community, participants can make friends from all continents.
+However, running a camp also requires all participants to work together and think for themselves, as well as independently completing daily tasks such as washing dishes, tidying up, cleaning the bathroom, etc.

-The camp programme is put together by the leadership team in cooperation with the FYSA administrative office.
-The aim of the camp programme is for you to experience Switzerland in a variety of ways and get to know your home country better.
+The camp program is put together by the leadership team in collaboration with the SJAS office.
+The goal is for all participants to connect with Switzerland in diverse ways and gaining a deeper understanding of their roots and homeland.

 Read more ↓